psvensson/node-red-contrib-firebase-admin/README.md

 input: {"payload": {"path": "foo/bar"}}

+output: the document at the path "foo/bar" in the firestore database

+## firestore-on
+Set up a snapshot listener fo a document path in the firestore database

+input: {"payload": {"path": "foo/bar"}}

-output: <the document at the path "foo/bar" in the firestore database>
+output: the document at the path "foo/bar" in the firestore database, when changed

 ## firestore-set
 Set data at a path in the firestore database.
 Uses "onSnapshot" so will fire every time the data at the path changes and so drive flow execution from that point.